Tag Archives: UFC Fight Pass

 Gonzalez, who has notched three of his four professional career wins by way of (T)KO, was also victorious at the Combate Americas event on Abril 25, earning a split decision over Victor Martinez.

-In another lightweight preliminary bout, Jose “Froggy” Estrada (1-0) of Oxnard, Calif. will return to action after his explosive debut in La Jaula, in which the 25-year-old scored a highlight reel, unang round (1:44) knockout (sukmag) sa Jonathan Quiroz sa Abril 18, and collide with Christian Cardona(0-1) sa Las Vegas, Név.
+In another lightweight preliminary bout, Jose “Froggy” Estrada (1-0) sa Oxnard, Calif. will return to action after his explosive debut in La Jaula, in which the 25-year-old scored a highlight reel, unang round (1:44) knockout (sukmag) sa Jonathan Quiroz sa Abril 18, and collide with Christian Cardona(0-1) sa Las Vegas, Név.

 Elsewhere on the preliminary bout card, Jonathan Santa Maria (3-3) sa Whittier, Calif. moatubang Albert Tapia (3-5) sa Huntington Beach, Calif. sa usa ka flyweight nga kalihokan.